starius/ScPrime/modules/renter/README.md

 verifying Merkle proofs, and synchronizing revision states.
 It is a low-level module whose functionality is largely wrapped by the Contractor.

-### Skynet Blacklist
+### Pubaccess Blacklist
-The Skynet Blacklist module manages the list of skylinks that the Renter wants blacklisted.
+The Pubaccess Blacklist module manages the list of skylinks that the Renter wants blacklisted.
 It also manages persisting the blacklist in a ACID and performant manner.